You Earned a Ticket!

 It’s 3:00 in the afternoon on a typical weekday.
 School is out.
 Where do kids go next and what do they do?

-In years now long past, what happened after school was seen as beyond the scope of concern for schools, except perhaps for the expectation that students should study and do homework.
+In years long past, after-school time was seen as beyond the scope of concern for schools.
+Many teachers expected students to do homework, but that was usually it.

-After-school programs (insiders refer to them as expanded learning or out of school time programs) benefit students, families, and communities.
-Research shows that these programs (especially career-technical programs) can improve students’ attendance, social-emotional development, and college readiness, as well as help to reduce the achievement gap.
+Expanded Learning refers to organized learning that takes place outside normal school hours.
+After-school programs (insiders refer to them as expanded learning programs or out of school time programs — OST for short) benefit students, families, and communities.
+Research shows that these programs (especially career-technical programs) can improve students’ attendance, boost social-emotional development, and support college readiness.
+They can also help to reduce achievement gaps.

 Perhaps most critically: who is supposed to pay for these opportunities?
 Because, as always, the golden rule applies: Whoever's got the gold makes the rules.

-The Federal budget.
-At about the same time Californians voted to create ASES, the federal government created the 21st Century Community Learning Centers program for grades K-12.
+Federal support for expanded learning: At about the same time Californians voted to create ASES, the federal government created the 21st Century Community Learning Centers program for grades K-12.
 Like ASES, this program awards money based on grant applications that emphasize support for lower-income communities.
-Both programs expect the schools they fund to provide a combination of educational and enrichment activities.
+Federal grants for after school programs are awarded on a formula basis through the 21st Century Community Learning Centers program (21CCLC).
+In each year from fiscal 2020 through 2023, California after school organizations were awarded a total of about $150 million, which in context isn't very much.

 Are after-school programs a good use of funds?

-There is considerable evidence that after-school programs, like summer programs, can have a significant positive economic effect, particularly if they are well-run.
-RAND Corporation took on this question in an efficacy study of after-school programs.
+There is evidence that after-school programs, like summer programs, can have significant positive economic effects.
+How positive?
+RAND Corporation took on this question in a major efficacy study of after-school programs and summer programs.
 Suggestions for program design were documented in an enormous report titled “Hours of Opportunity.”

-No single entity is responsible for providing out-of-school-time learning, so coordinating among programs can be a challenge.
+No single entity is responsible for providing out-of-school-time learning, so coordinating among programs — even for the purpose of measurement — can be a challenge.
 During the Pandemic, districts and nonprofits did their best, in cooperation with the California Afterschool Network (CAN).

 The next lesson turns to the question of whether it matters when kids miss school.